Winterwell Associates Ltd: Standard Terms and Conditions

 5. Materials Supplied

-1. Winterwell agrees to handle any materials, such as product samples or documents, supplied by the Client to Winterwell in a responsible fashion and return them to the Client upon request.
+1. Winterwell agrees to handle any materials, such as equipment or documents, supplied by the Client to Winterwell in a responsible fashion and return them to the Client upon request.
 However, Winterwell will not be responsible for any wear or tear occasioned nor for any loss or theft that might occur.
 All such material is supplied at the Client's own risk and no liability for any financial restitution for any direct or indirect value is accepted nor any consequential loss.

 2. Where materials are required from the Client in order to fulfil the contract, Winterwell shall not be liable for any delays or extra expenses resulting from a failure by the Client to provide the required materials in a timely manner.
 Scheduling issues mean that such delays may be longer than the original delay in supply.